And yet another year done and dusted.

-This is an obnoxious new era of faddish ‘hippie’ style dressing strictly reserved for these celebrated festivals that have now turned into costume parties more than anything else.
-Hippie bell-bottoms and “vintage” rock band tees that ninety percent of music goers would never don in their everyday lives, ever again.
-And it all kinda pisses me off for some reason.
-If you recall past posts here and here these feelings are nothing new.
-What ever happened to the music?
-Which, correct me if I am wrong this is a music festival isn’t it?
-Dressing like “hippie’s” all for the sake of getting photographed and gaining more likes and new followers on Instagram?
-Ah, no. And those comparing it to Woodstock?
-Sure Woodstock was all about getting naked, but they also rolled in mud.
-Getting high and being at one with the music and nature around them.
-Being at one with everything.
-There was a point and message to the three day festival.
-It broke records and brought on a new age.
-It was all peace and love not narcism.
+So what ever happened to the music?
+Which, correct me if I am wrong is what this festival is based on isn’t it?
+Dressing like “hippie’s” is seemingly for the sake of opportunistic photographic captures and for gaining more likes and new followers on Instagram.
+And then there are those comparing Coachella 2014 to Woodstock?
+Sure Woodstock was all about getting naked, but they also frolicked in mud.
+They were getting high whilst being at one with the music and the nature surrounding them.
+There was an actual point and message to that three day festival.
+And it broke records and brought on a new age for a reason.

 Because it was all peace and love and not narcism.